hydego17/simple-crud/README.md

-So I made a Simple CRUD App using Next.Js & MongoDB.
+## Simple CRUD App using Next.Js & MongoDB.

 This project was meant to be submitted for Arkademy Bootcamp test.

 ![Screenshot of Todo App](./public/screenshot.png)